 Personality Test Results

-Your personality type is INFP
+Your personality type is INTJ

 E/I: Extraverted types learn best by being able to talk and interact with others.
 By interacting with the physical world, extraverts are able to process and makes sense of new information.
 Introverted types prefer quiet reflection and privacy.
 Information processing occurs for introverts as they explore ideas and concepts internally.